rahulhaque/adn-sms-laravel/README.md

             ->campaignTitle('Bulk SMS Test')
             ->message('Send Bulk SMS Test.')
             ->queue(function (Response $response) {
-                // Process the $response further
+                // Check if the response body is empty if ($response->body() != "") {
-                if ($response->body() != "") {
+                    // Store the $response in the database
                     $model = new Table();
                     $model->data = $response->body();
                     $model->save();